 Also a note on ... in the initialization of the sys\call\table.
 We can do it with a GCC compiler extension called - Designated Initializers.
 This extension allows us to initialize elements in non-fixed order.
 As you can see, we include the asm/syscalls\64.h header at the end of the array.
-This header file is generated by the special script at arch/x86/entry/syscalls/syscalls.h and generates our header file from the syscall table.
-The asm/syscalls\64.h contains definitions of the following macros:
+This header file is generated by the special script at arch/x86/entry/syscalls/syscalls\64.h contains definitions of the following macros: